jkursula/PWP/README.md

 run *pytest --cov-report term-missing --cov=budgethub*

-This will run both database and API test simultaneously and also provide with covarience report with score of 97/100
+This will run both database and API test simultaneously and also provide with covariance report with score of 97/100